srcimon/screwbox/README.md

    Map map = Map.fromJson("underworld_map.json");
    ```

-  Also have a look at the [example application](./screwbox-examples/pathfinding-example).
+  For real code have a look at the [pathfinding example application](./screwbox-examples/pathfinding-example).

 - Manage ScrewBox dependencies via BOM: